eSIM not working: How to troubleshoot and fix common issues

 If your eSIM is not working, you can troubleshoot and fix most common problems by restarting your phone, updating software, or resetting network settings.

-Follow along to learn all about the main reasons behind eSIM connectivity issues and the troubleshooting steps for solving them.
+Below are the reasons an eSIM stops working and the steps that fix each one, on both iPhone and Android.
 If you want an eSIM you can trust, look no further than Holafly — with unlimited data and 24/7 customer support included in every plan, you’ll never lose connection.

 Why is my eSIM not working?